ateska/ramona/README.md

 	share/
 	src/
 	docs/
-	foo.py <--- this is Ramona console
+	foo.py <--- this is Ramona
 	foo.conf
 ```